By Jason Watson, CPA

 One question we get all the time… literally all the time… “I built a website for this dude and he never paid me.
 Can I deduct the amount he owes me?”
 It depends.
 If you are cash-basis then No since you never recognized the income nor paid taxes on it.
 If you are accrual-basis where you invoiced the dude and recognized the income as taxable, then Yes.
 To recap, you can only deduct a bad debt if you previously recognized the income.

-Keep in mind that over time accrual-basis and cash-basis converge for most small businesses.
-From year to year things might be different, but after 2-3 years historical net income between the accounting methods will start to converge.
-After a decade or more, historical net income is virtually identical between accrual and cash.
+Keep in mind that over time accrual-basis and cash-basis converge for most small businesses that are stable and not growing.
+From year to year things might be different, but after a decade or more, historical net income is virtually identical between accrual and cash.
 Sure, there are probably extreme and rare examples where this statement fails, but generally speaking it holds.